Orofacial Myofunctional Disorders (OMD)

 - Incorrect tongue placement (for sounds such as /t, d, n, l, sh, ch, j/)

 - Drooling and/or poor oral control (past age 2)

 - Thumb-sucking or pacifier use (past 12 months)

-Paige combines her knowledge of speech pathology with her training in orofacial myofunctional disorders to provide a specialized program of instruction not found elsewhere.
+Paige and Kirsten combine their knowledge of speech pathology with their training in orofacial myofunctional disorders to provide a specialized program of instruction resulting in notable change

 Individuals considering braces might ask their dentists and orthodontists about OMD therapy to enhance the orthodontic process and ensure long-lasting results.